 I look at client work a little differently from most software developers

 My work with you is a partnership.
-I am creating with you something that will last.
+We are creating something that will last.
 To accomplish this, we need to make a plan, execute it in steps and continuously reassess whether the plan is in need of change.
 If changes are needed, I want us to move toward those changes without delay.

 First, we'll get together over Zoom or Google Meet and talk over your project and your timeframe.
 We'll discuss my background and capabilities and see whether we have some synergy that will push your project forward in ways that delight us both.